 - Refrigerate the rolled truffles for 20-30 minutes to firm up before decorating.

-- Melt the white chocolate in a heatproof bowl over simmering water or in the microwave in short bursts, stirring between intervals.
-Add green food colouring (optional) and mix until evenly tinted.
+- Melt the 30 g (¼ cups) white chocolate in a heatproof bowl over simmering water or in the microwave in short bursts, stirring between intervals.
+Add 2 ml (½ teaspoon) green food colouring and mix until evenly tinted.

-- Dip or drizzle the choc peppermint balls with the melted chocolate, then add a small piece of aero mint.
+- Dip or drizzle the choc peppermint balls with the melted chocolate, then add a small piece of 20 g (1 tablespoon) aero mint

 - Refrigerate the decorated truffles for 15-20 minutes or until the chocolate hardens.